probe973/nbs-4107a/number/simplifying-fractions.md

 ---
 layout: default
-title: Random Fractions Practice
+title: Simplifying Fractions Practice
 ---

-# Random Fractions Practice
+# Simplifying Fractions Practice

 Test your skills with 10 randomly selected questions on simplifying fractions.
 Click "Show Solution" to check your work, then "Next Question" to continue.